FelixFuhs/GymGenius/CONTRIBUTING.md

 # Contributing to **GymGenius** 🏋️‍♀️

 Thank you for considering a contribution!
-Whether you’re fixing a typo, building a feature, or hardening the ML engine, we welcome PRs of all sizes.
+Whether you're fixing a typo, building a feature, or hardening the ML engine, we welcome PRs of all sizes.

----

 ## 1 — Prerequisites